agrski/agrski.github.io/docs/_drafts/go-strategy-pattern-a-response.md

 }
 ```

-In terms of line count, character count, and nesting, using a struct is decisively more concise.
 This brings me on to my next point: this approach of creating a wrapper for implementors of the interface induces needless nesting and complexity.
 To be clear, I'm not referring to computational complexity, i.e. time or space, but rather cognitive complexity --- how simple or convoluted the logic is.
 The `Formatter` interface already provides a consistent and type-safe way of passing strategies, if using struct receivers; the `OutputFunc` wrapper is an artifact of using a function receiver instead.